carpeliam/at-journal-2024/src/entries/at-day-129-mile-2113-2-to-cooper-brook-falls-lean-to.md

 ---
 Trekked hard in the rain, and made it to the shelter with about an hour before sunset.
 Had a hard time finding a privy in the morning which set me back (thought it was back a half mile, turned out I was right next to it!).
-Shelter is packed, this doesn t bode well for future nights.
+Shelter is packed, this doesn't bode well for future nights.
 Hopefully I ll be able to dry my tent out a bit in the morning!